 When received, signs of water ingress were present in the lowest portion of the lens, despite the floodlight being rated to IP65.
 The date code '4300' identifies this floodlight as having been made during week 43 of 2000 - the 23rd to the 29th October.

-The reflector would ordinarily only require removing if access to the control gear was required...well, access to the control gear IS required right now, in order that I can photograph it!
+The reflector would, ordinarily, only require removing if access to the control gear was required...well, access to the control gear IS required right now, in order that I can photograph it!
 The reflector, lampholder and gear components are all fitted to a central tray, which is secured by two screws installed diagonally at the lower-left and upper-right corners.
 The capacitor also carries 2000 as a date of manufacture.

 The ballast is located on the opposite side of the plate to the lampholder.
 As the floodlight runs internal-ignitor lamps, an external ignitor is not included in the circuit wiring.